ingo/ingo.github.io/_recipes/aguachile_de_camaron.md

 category: Entrees
 description: This bright appeteaser features tender shrimp marinated in a spicy and refreshing sauce of lime juice, serrano chiles, cilantro, onions, and cucumber.
-  The zesty lime cured shrimp are served chilled, usually with saltine crackers or tostadas to scoop them up.
-The lime juice "cooks" the shrimp while infusing them with citrus flavor.
-The serrano and cilantro provide freshness.
-It's a light and tasty starter for a Mexican meal.
-The acid in the lime juice firms up the shrimp without actually cooking them, resulting in a pleasant texture.
-The serrano chile and cilantro balance out the citrus.
-Enjoy this as a refreshing chilled appetizer.
 image: aguachile_de_camaron.jpg
 nutrition:
 - 231 kcal